solana-foundation/developer-content/content/guides/token-extensions/dynamic-meta-data-nft.md

 will save the level and the collected resources of a game player within an NFT.

-This NFT will be created by the Anchor program so it is very easy to mint from the Javascript client.
+This NFT will be created by the Anchor program so it is very easy to mint from the JavaScript client.
 Each NFT will have some basic structure provided via the Token Metadata interface:

 - default on-chain fields - `name`, `symbol` and `uri`